Rooneyish/Rooneyish/README.md

 - 👀 I’m interested in coding, arts, football, and music

-- Currently working on Game Information Management System for college project.
+- Currently continuing the Odin Project that I left for 4 months.

 - 📫 How to reach me **ronishprajapati50@gmail.com / ilustraterp@gmail.com**